Skip advert

 Advertisement - Article continues below

-LEC is offering its conversion package for all classic Minis.
-Under the retro bodywork, instead of using a brand-new powertrain, the company fits the electric motor and battery cells from a pre-owned Nissan Leaf.
-It says this is a more sustainable approach, reducing the need for additional mining of raw materials to build a fresh powertrain.
+LEC doesn’t just offer conversion kits just for all classic MINIs, they also offer packages for a selection of Land Rovers and VWs.
+Under the retro bodywork, instead of using a brand-new powertrain, the company fitted the electric motor and battery cells from a pre-owned Nissan Leaf.
+LEC says that this way is a more sustainable approach, reducing the need for additional mining of raw materials to build a fresh powertrain.

-Founded in 2017 and based in Vauxhall, London Electric Cars has also developed zero-emissions versions of other iconic British models, including the Land Rover Defender and Morris Minor.
-It's also working on converting a Bentley T2, a Lincoln Continental Convertible and a Ford Anglia.
+Founded in 2017 and based in Vauxhall, London Electric Cars has also developed zero-emissions versions of other iconic models, including the Morris Minor, Bentley T2, Lincoln Continental Convertible, Ford Anglia and an Austin Healey 3000.

 Lunaz

-Founded in 2018 by David Lorenz and based close to the Silverstone circuit in Northamptonshire, Lunaz Design (www.lunaz.design) employs over 100 engineers, restoration specialists and craftspeople, some of whom have worked at Aston Martin, Bentley, Ferrari, Jaguar, Land Rover, McLaren Rolls-Royce and in Formula 1.
+Founded in 2018 by David Lorenz and based close to the Silverstone circuit in Northamptonshire, Lunaz Design (www.lunaz.design) employs over 100 engineers, restoration specialists and craftspeople, some of whom cut their teeth at impressive companies such as Aston Martin, Bentley, Ferrari, Jaguar, Land Rover, McLaren, Rolls-Royce and in Formula 1.

 Lunaz has created high-end conversions of exclusive classic cars such as the Jaguar XK120, Rolls-Royce Phantom V, Rolls-Royce Silver Cloud and Bentley Continental.
-All its cars are engineered with fast-charging capability, regenerative braking systems and integrated modern technology such as traction control and cruise control.
+All the classic electric cars are engineered with fast-charging capability, regenerative braking systems and integrated modern technology such as traction control and cruise control.
 Customers can also specify bespoke, handcrafted interior finishes and upholstery.

 Advertisement - Article continues below